rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 generally should be added.
 They can always be removed afterwards if necessary with a call to `Chem.RemoveHs()`.

-With the RDKit, multiple conformers can also be generated using the two different embedding methods.
+With the RDKit, multiple conformers can also be generated using the different embedding methods.
 In both cases this is simply a matter of running the distance geometry calculation multiple times from different random start points.
-The option numConfs allows the user to set the number of conformers that should be generated.
+The option `numConfs` allows the user to set the number of conformers that should be generated.
 Otherwise the procedures are as before.
 The conformers so generated can be aligned to each other and the RMS values calculated.